blaklabz/roi-training-tw/03-devops-capstone/readme.md

 ### Set Secrets
-  For this project to work, there will need to be be serveral sercrets created in both Jenkins and within kubernetes itself.
+  For this project to work, the creation of two keys will needed.
+One will be the AWS key, the other will need to be the openai key.
+Note: The openai key can also be set with the kubectl command.

  - In Jenkins be sure to have your AWS key
  ![Alt text](images/key.png)